 Pınar was a 27 years old university student.
 She got killed by Hakan Avcı, her ex-boyfriend, because she rejected him.

 After this event, Turkish women started #challengeaccepted as a way to raise their voice, to stand in solidarity with the women, raise awareness about the Istanbul Convention, and to show that it could be their photo on the screens one day.
-And not just in Turkey, but we are well aware that our photos can be displayed for 15 seconds in the morning news.
+We are well aware that our photos can be displayed for 15 seconds in the morning news.
 It is normalized.
 People got used to seeing black and white pictures of murdered women.
 Every.
 Single.
 Day.
 In 2019 alone, there were 479 recorded femicides.
 Because most of these murderers are their boyfriends, husbands, or other close family members, most of them remain unrecognized.
 That is why it is a challenge to post a black and white photo in the first place.

 What Is the Istanbul Convention?

 It is a European human rights treaty signed in Istanbul in May 2011.
 It defines violence towards women as a violation of human rights.
 Identifies that what lies behind violence towards women is inequality in society and demands the government to take extensive policies to stop the violence.
-It protects regardless of whether or not they live together, women, children, the elderly, the disabled, immigrants, refugees, and individuals from the LGBTI+ community, briefly everyone who is exposed to domestic violence.
+It protects women, children, the elderly, the disabled, immigrants, refugees, and individuals from the LGBTI+ community, briefly everyone who is exposed to domestic violence.
 It protects not only from the abuse of the nearest family members or friends but also from the harassment of the boss at work, the teacher at school, the police at the police station, or the men one doesn’t know on the streets or in public transport.

 The best way to summarize the profoundly conservative government and social justice system in Turkey is to give a recent example.
 Y.C who was on trial for rape, was released free because “she didn’t scream during the event.”
 992 out of every 1000 violent perpetrators move on without any punishments in Turkey.